UniqueSecure/MePOSAndroidSDK/README.md

 ### int print(MePOSReceipt receipt)

   Prints a pre-defined MePOS receipt using the built in receipt printer.
 To print a receipt, you must first create a MePOS receipt and add lines to it using the add command.
-This method will return 0 if the receipt was enqued, or 1 otherwise.
+This method will return 0 if the receipt was queued, or 1 otherwise.
 This method integrates by default a printer queue.

   The below example prints a single line receipt: